fosspill/.playground/content/cv.en.md

 ________________
 June 2008 - June 2010, *IT Apprentice*, Buskerud University College
 - Technical service on student equipment.
-- Support for the college's systems on the telephone and face to face.
+- Support for the college's systems by phone and face to face.
-- Some operation of local backup.

 Education
 ------------------